scrabbletank/farhome-rules/rulesdoc.md

 Choose a target in range you can see that is capable of looking at you.
 The target must make a Stamina save against your spellcasting.
 If they succeed they are paralyzed until the end of their next turn and make no more saving throws.
 On fail they are paralyzed for 1 minute.
 While they are paralyzed they must make a Stamina save against your spellcasting, on fail turning into stone.

-Add a proficiency die to the roll for every level above 4th.
+Add an enhanced die to the roll for every level above 4th.

 ___
 #### Purify Spirit